Human Resources: MHR

-Housed in the Jon M. Huntsman School of Business, the master of science in human resources program gives students the opportunity to engage in real-world projects that prepare students for one of the fastest growing career fields.
+Housed in the Jon M. Huntsman School of Business, the master of human resources program gives students the opportunity to engage in real-world projects that prepare students for one of the fastest growing career fields.
 Human resource managers are responsible for the strategic design and implementation of recruitment, selection, compensation, training, career, and performance management systems that bring out the best in an organization’s most important assets — its people.

 - Human resource management

 - Performance management

 Students whose undergraduate degree is not in a business-related field must take an additional 10.5 credits of business acumen courses.
 Most of these courses can be completed during the summer as part of the Accelerated Business Core program.
 The classes can also be taken concurrently with the MHR program.

 - Complete the online application